Seeking approval killed me. Or maybe killed the creative rebel inside me.

 I’m still in battle and sometimes feel sad when I receive undertone comments and replies that say, “Not so great, could have been better.”

-I’ve decided, and I want you to make a decision now – No more approval for creative work.
+I’ve decided, and I want you to make a decision now – No more approval for your creative work.